canonical-ols/snapstore-snap-docs/en/airgap.md

     name will be at the point of registration.

-The result of the above is a tarball `offline-snap-store.tar.gz` that is then moved to the target host machine for the offline store.
+The result of the above is a tarball `offline-snap-store.tar.gz` that is then moved to the target host machine for the offline store for installation.

 The target machine (the air-gapped Snap Store Proxy host) should have network access to a [properly configured PostgreSQL database](install.md#database).